datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. Pub/Sub, Cloud Storeage
 4. App Engine, IoT Core

+C is not correct, because Pub/Sub does not do device management.

 > Calculate a runnig average of streaming data that can arrive late and out of order

 1. X Use Pub/Sub and Dataflow with Sliding Time Windows.